-Tomorrow my husband and I will be celebrating our 35th wedding anniversary.
-35 YEARS!
+I don’t know as though there are really too many marriage secrets, but I’d like to think that the ideas I’m sharing here today are part of what helped us get to the milestones we’ve celebrated over these years!
 I feel incredibly blessed that God has given me such a wonderful husband.
 He has been supportive of me, and loved me through many ups and downs, as we have raised our 8 children.

 Sometimes people will comment on how unusual it is for a couple to stay together for so long.
 Other times they ask, “How do you do it?
 How do you make it work?”
-I don’t have any fancy formula to give, no secrets, but rather a couple of words that sum it up.
+I don’t have any fancy formula to give, but do have some marriage secrets that have helped us over the years.

 We made a promise before God committing to each other for life, through good times and bad.
 Regardless of our feelings at the time, or how things may be going, we have never wavered on that.